Nutrition & Mental Health

 - Unhealthy and processed foods cause inflammation which is highly associated with all chronic disease, including mental, behavioral, and neurological health conditions

-- Unhealthy foods are high in calories but low in nutrients, often leading to nutrient deficiencies that interfere with optimal functioning
+- Processed foods are often high in calories but low in nutrients, often leading to nutrient deficiencies that interfere with optimal functioning

 - Unhealthy foods are addictive, and can cause rapid fluctuations in neurotransmitters such as dopamine when they are eaten